RedDeliciousApple/GPT-Notes/README.md

 1. Visit [ChatGPT](https://chat.openai.com)
 2. Click the bookmark to activate the tool
 3. A panel will appear at the bottom left of the screen
-4. Click the 📌 pin icon next to any ChatGPT response to bookmark it
+4. Click any ChatGPT response to save it
-5. Use the search bar to filter bookmarks
+5. Use the search bar to filter notes
-6. Click 📋 to copy or 🗑️ to delete bookmarks
+6. Click 📋 to copy or 🗑️ to delete notes

 ## ⚠️ Performance Considerations